 Create a two-tier board structure for ICANN as is common in some European companies, where the community’s representatives sit in the Supervisory Board and have specific enumerated powers, and the general governance of ICANN remains the role of the ICANN Board [get details from Roelof Meijer]

+Appendix

+Background for this work

+CCWG Work Team 2 developed an inventory of accountability suggestions gathered from previous public comments and WG input.
+This inventory was last updated 15-Jan and published here.

+At its Frankfurt meetings, the CCWG used that inventory to develop high-level requirements for accountability measures, portrayed in the ‘mind map’ shown below (1/2 designate Work Stream):